mplumer/README-generate/README.md

 ### Installation
-Clone or fork the code from the README-Generator repository on GitHub.
+Clone or fork the code from the README-generate repository on GitHub.

 ### Usage
 Use the integrated terminal within your preferred code-editing application to enter on the command "node index.js".
 Enter the requested information to generate your custom README.md file.